baby mama physical therapy & pilates

 The pelvic floor is a group of muscles and connective tissue that make up the bottom of the pelvis.
 They support the pelvic organs including the bladder, uterus, and rectum.
 These muscles are impacted by pregnancy, vaginal and cesarean delivery, perimenopause, menopause, and aging in general.

-I am a firm believer that everyone and anyone who is pregnant or has had a baby should receive a physical therapy assessment (at the very least!).
+I am a firm believer that everyone and anyone who is pregnant or has had a baby should receive a pelvic floor assessment (at the very least!).
 The human body is an amazing machine but guidance and education can go a long way.

-Perimenopause and menopause comes with significant changes in hormones which effect the pelvic floor and part of the natural aging process for women involves loss of muscle mass.
+I am also a firm believer that women in perimenopause and menopause deserve pelvic floor education and guidance.
+Why???
+Because perimenopause and menopause comes with significant changes in hormones which affect the pelvic floor and involves loss of muscle mass.

 The good news is that muscles can be fixed!
 We can make positive changes in strength, flexibility, and coordination in the pelvic floor which means goodbye to pelvic floor concerns.